 Hermann Struck (1876 - 1944), Gerbermühle in Frankfurt am Main, 1910/11.

 Rosy Lilienfeld (1896–1942), Hand drawings on Jewish themes and landscapes: View from Sachsenhausen to the Eiserner Steg and Dom, 1926, chalk on paper

 Erna Pinner (1890–1997), Bolivian Indian Woman, undated, watercolor and pencil on thin paper, adhered to heavier paper

 Samson (Fritz) Schames (1898–1967), Bombed House and Broken Wheel Barrow, 1941, print

 Arts in Exile in the Ludwig Meidner Archive

-The 21st century contemporary art collection is being built up.
-It has an international focus and will include photography, sculpture, installations and films in addition to paintings.
+The 21st century contemporary art collection is in the process of being built up.
+It has an international focus and will include photography, sculpture, installations, and films in addition to paintings.
 Our interest lies in aesthetic and conceptual forms of representing a wide variety of different notions of Jewish identity, in the artistic exploration of Jewish tradition, and in Jewish perspectives and reflections on the impact of the Shoah.
 We commenced with the commissioned work "Untitled" (2018) by Ariel Schlesinger (*1980).
-The sculpture will be on view in the outside area of the museum from October 2018.
+The sculpture will be on view in the outside area of the museum from September 2019.
 An installation entitled "The Glory and the Misery of Our Existence" (2018) by Nir Alon (*1964) will be shown in the former entrance hall of the Rothschild Palais.